 I am Emma, a French woman born in Normandy in 1981.
 I grew up in the countryside, with hobbies such as drawing, biking, and building treehouses.
 I dreamed of adventure and travel.

 However, instead, until I was 32 years old, I lived in the frenzy of Paris, working in database analysis and management, business application development, self-taught and in constant search of knowledge but lacking fulfillment.
 I saw the world around me becoming crazy and felt like I was wasting my time.

 But in 2014, I made a radical decision.

-…So I decided to leave everything behind and start over… And that’s when everything changed, in 2014, at the age of 33.
+I decided to leave everything behind and start over.

-We are far from the media, supermarkets, overconsumption, and stress of cities.
+We are far from the media, supermarkets, overconsumption, and stress of the cities.

-A boat requires a lot of maintenance, and we are at the mercy of the weather and the sea air that destroys quite a bit.
-But it’s so worth it !
+It’s a lot of maintenance, and we are at the mercy of the elements, but it’s so worth it !

-So it’s a pleasure to welcome and introduce our way of life to new candidates for seafaring vagabonding!
+Therefore, it’s a pleasure to welcome and introduce our way of life to new candidates for wandering the seas and oceans!